Horse Care Basics

-Before you get a horse, it’s important to know how much work and effort goes into caring for these wonderful animals.
-Horses require both basic and specialized care to help them thrive and succeed.
-In this article, I give an overview of all the areas you’ll need to be educated in when it comes to caring for horses.
+Before you get a horse, it’s important to know how much work and effort goes into caring for them.
+Horses require both basic and specialized care to help them thrive.

-What are the basic horse care needs?
-Here is a list of the most essential aspects of horse care:
+What are the basics of caring for a horse?
+Here are the most essential aspects of horse care:

-- providing adequate sustenance for your horse through grass, hay, grain, and supplements
+- Provide adequate sustenance for your horse through grass, hay, grain, and supplements.

-- researching living arrangements for your horse, whether it’s on your own property or at a boarding stable
+- Provide the proper environment for your horse, whether on your property or at a boarding stable.

-- ensuring that your horse is getting adequate exercise and training through riding, training, and interaction
+- Ensure that your horse gets adequate exercise through riding, training, and interaction.

-- keeping track and scheduling routine horse care procedures like hoof trimmings, teeth floating, deworming, and vaccinations.
+- Keep track of and schedule routine horse care procedures like hoof trimmings, teeth floating, deworming, and vaccinations.

 Now, that may seem like a very vague overview.
 Not to worry!
 I am going to break down each of these points into easy-to-understand sections where I share all I know about caring for horses.
 To learn more, keep reading!